ijaeg/magnolia-lean-ai-toolkit/README.md

 ## FactChecker

-An editor selects a piece of content (e.g apage or a component) in the Magnolia Pages App or any other content app, triggers a **"Fact Check"** action, and gets a message-center notification listing every factual claim found on the page, together with a verdict (`CORRECT` / `INCORRECT` / `UNVERIFIABLE`), an explanation, and a source link — without leaving Magnolia or copy-pasting content into an external tool.
+An editor selects a piece of content (e.g. a page or a component) in the Magnolia Pages App or any other content app, triggers a **"Fact Check"** action, and gets a message-center notification listing every factual claim found on the page, together with a verdict (`CORRECT` / `INCORRECT` / `UNVERIFIABLE`), an explanation, and a source link — without leaving Magnolia or copy-pasting content into an external tool.

 ### Why